vini7148/HW_digi_rec/README.md

 ## Viewing the Application

-Just open 'App.bat', it should automatically create a new windows for the GUI
+Just open 'launch.vbs', it should automatically create a new windows for the GUI

 ## Description of the keras.sequential model